opengdpr/OpenDSR/specification.md

 `api_version`

-  **REQUIRED** version string representing the supported version of the OpenGDPR API.
+  **REQUIRED** version string representing the supported version of the OpenCompliance API.

  `supported_identities`